What Language is This? Ask Your Tokenizer: Abstract

 \section{Abstract}

 Language Identification (LID) is an important component of many multilingual natural language processing pipelines, where it facilitates corpus curation, training data analysis, and cross-lingual evaluation of large language models.
 Despite near-perfect performance on high-resource languages, existing systems remain brittle in low-resource and closely related language settings.
-We introduce a simple and efficient LID method based on the \unilm tokenization algorithm, leveraging its probabilistic framing, parameter estimation technique and inference strategy.
-In short, we learn language-conditional unigram distributions over a shared tokenizer vocabulary but treat segmentation as a language-specific phenomenon.
+We introduce \unilid, a simple and efficient LID method based on the \unilm tokenization algorithm, leveraging its probabilistic framing, parameter estimation technique and inference strategy.
+In short, to predict a string's language label, we simply ask: under which language's unigram distribution is this string most likely?
 Our formulation is data- and compute-efficient, supports incremental addition of new languages without retraining existing models, and can naturally be integrated into existing language model tokenization pipelines.
-Empirical evaluations against widely used baselines, including \fasttext, \glotlid, and \cld, show that \unilid achieves competitive performance on standard benchmarks, substantially improves sample efficiency in low-resource settings---surpassing 70\% accuracy with as few as five labeled samples per language---and delivers large gains on fine-grained dialect identification.\looseness=-1
+Empirical evaluations against widely used baselines, including \fasttext, \glotlid, and \cld, show that \unilid achieves competitive performance on standard benchmarks, substantially improves sample efficiency in low-resource settings---reaching $\sim$70\% accuracy with as few as five labeled samples per language---and delivers large gains on fine-grained dialect identification.\looseness=-1